stabilaprotocol/documentation-en/docs/faq/index.md

 17:02:42.699 INFO [o.t.c.s.ExecutiveService] Not sync
 ```

 This message means your node does not sync with the network.
 Before producing blocks, it needs to sync data.
-You can use the following command to chek the block height.
+You can use the following command to check the block height.

 ```text
 > tail -f logs/stabila.log |grep "MyheadBlockNumber"